-Per The New York Times, Saldivar was fired from her job weeks before Selena's death for allegedly stealing money from the boutiques.
-Selena's father, Abraham, said that Selena went to meet up with Saldivar to retrieve some financial records and that's when things turned deadly.
+On that fateful March 1995 day, Selena's father, Abraham, said that Selena went to meet up with Saldivar to retrieve some financial records.
+That's when things turned deadly.
 Per CNN, Saldivar has maintained that she accidentally shot Selena while trying to harm herself.
 But prosecutors at the murder trial questioned why Saldivar — a trained nurse — wouldn't have called 911 or attempted to stop Selena's bleeding if it was indeed an accidental shooting.

 In 2018, Selena's father Abraham gave a Primer Impacto interview and said that he was fine with Saldivar getting parole.
 "We do not care if they release her today," he said.
 "Nothing is going to give us back my daughter."

 This article was originally published on